johanpiquet/jopi-rewrite/README.md

   * With automatic certificat renew.
   * And this, without a server restart required!

+✓ Tailwind CSS support
+* Is automatic, no configuration required!
+* Is fast, thanks to a blazing fast compiler!

 # Tutorials

 You can found articles and tutorials on my Dev.to page [link](https://dev.to/johanpiquet).